NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/BAC (Broken Access Control)/Understanding the security risks of websites using cloud storage for direct user file uploads.md

 - Improper setting of the ==upload credential or the policy may cause privilege escalation vulnerabilities.== For instance, adversaries may exploit these vulnerabilities to steal or modify other users’ files in cloud storage services
 - if the web server or cloud storage service does not provide a secure synchronization information verification mechanism, the authenticity of the callback notification cannot be guaranteed.
 An attacker can forge or tamper with callback notifications to trick the web server

+## Approach

+- [[static analysis]]: analyse upload credentials for security risks like expiration time, file restrictions and storage path control
+- dynamic probing: modify upload requests to test credential issuance, usage limits, file overwriting risks, access control, callback security

+We create two users (attacker vs regular user) for each of the 28 websites We tested the websites for the above-mentioned six vulnerabilities
+## Results

 We summarize the newly identified vulnerabilities into the following six types:
 - unrestricted upload credential acquisition (V1)
 - Upload credentials validity flaw (V2)